 OTC treatment options compared

-Most over-the-counter eczema products fall into three buckets: plain moisturizers, prebiotic/microbiome-supportive moisturizers, and 1% hydrocortisone.
+Most over-the-counter eczema products fall into three buckets: plain moisturizers, prebiotic moisturizers (which contain ingredients that feed the helpful microbes living on your skin), and 1% hydrocortisone.
 Each addresses part of the picture.
 The table below compares typical OTC options across the three pillars of eczema care.[19]

 SmartLotion: an all-in-one prebiotic anti-inflammatory option

 SmartLotion was developed by a board-certified dermatologist to address all three eczema pillars in one formulation.
-It pairs a low concentration of hydrocortisone with prebiotic ingredients that support a balanced skin microbiome, in a moisturizing base safe for daily long-term use across all severities and ages.
-Many patients use it as an effective eczema cream for both flare control and maintenance, applied twice daily to affected areas of the legs.
+It pairs a low concentration of hydrocortisone with prebiotic ingredients that support a balanced skin microbiome, in a moisturizing base intended for daily long-term use.
+Many patients use it for both flare control and maintenance, applying it twice daily to affected areas of the legs.
 A small percentage of users report mild stinging during the first few applications, which typically resolves within a few uses as the skin barrier recovers.

 Compression therapy when circulation is involved

 If your eczema sits on the lower leg with swelling and brown discoloration, compression is non-negotiable.
-Graduated compression stockings (snug at the ankle and looser toward the knee, fitted by severity) reduce swelling, help blood flow back up to the heart, and significantly improve healing of stasis dermatitis when paired with topical care.
-Without compression, even the best creams struggle against the ongoing pressure inside your leg veins, like trying to bail out a boat that still has a leak.
+Graduated compression stockings (snug at the ankle and looser toward the knee, fitted by severity) reduce swelling, help blood flow back up to the heart, and support healing of stasis dermatitis when paired with topical care.
+Without compression, even the best topical treatments struggle against the ongoing pressure inside your leg veins, like trying to bail out a boat that still has a leak.
 Dr. Harlan's stasis dermatitis treatment protocol walks through the full application approach.

 If you do only one thing: moisturize twice a day with a thick emollient, every day, even when your skin looks calm.